vscode-icons/vscode-icons/README.md

 If still now working, then raise an issue into [the Github repository](https://github.com/robertohuertasm/vscode-icons/issues) but first, take a look at the [closed issues](https://github.com/robertohuertasm/vscode-icons/issues?q=is%3Aissue+is%3Aclosed) as you may find [there](https://github.com/robertohuertasm/vscode-icons/issues?q=is%3Aissue+is%3Aclosed) the answer to your problems. ;D

+**Why are you always updating so frequently?**

+This has already been discussed in the project's Github as you can see here [#110](https://github.com/robertohuertasm/vscode-icons/issues/110) but as this seems to be a recurring subject I've decided to post it here so the thread remains open to discussion.

+In general, I prefer to deliver as soon as possible by providing users with all the new stuff as soon as we get it.
+Often times is just a patch that must be released because something was missing or not working ok due to changes in VSCode (remember that VSCode insiders is released daily!).
+I'm well aware that some of you are not confortable with that, but the option to update is finally yours.
+You have the choice to press the update button in your VSCode or just keep it waiting until you decide is fine for you to update the extension.

 ## Change log
 If you want to take a look at our [change log](https://github.com/robertohuertasm/vscode-icons/blob/master/CHANGELOG.md) just click [here](https://github.com/robertohuertasm/vscode-icons/blob/master/CHANGELOG.md).